206 N 3rd St, Las Vegas, NV

 Among Downtown Grand's dining offerings is a stylish bistro called Stewart+Ogden (or S+O) and the Red Mansion Chinese Restaurant.
 The race and sports book contains a great New York-style deli called The Spread with a '30s-style ambiance that evokes the movie "The Sting."
 The Ninth Island, a shave ice and daiquiri bar from Hawaii, has also set up shop on this side of the Pacific Ocean.

-Another inventive culinary concept at Downtown Grand is The Commissary, an upscale food court-meets-market.
+Another inventive culinary concept at Downtown Grand is The Commissary, an upscale food court with several types of dining options.
 Also open on a seasonal basis is Picnic, an Urban Rooftop Pool Retreat.
 It's positioned on the parking garage.
 In addition to an outdoor pool with a fire pit and cabanas, there is a full restaurant/bar and park-like landscaping at Picnic.
 Themed events, such as outdoor concerts and movies or just buying a picnic basket to share with your family in the afternoon, are scheduled to take place here.

 At night, you'll find a lively scene in Downtown Grand's casino bar Furnace.
-The Commissary "After Dark" scene will also be a great place to hang out and be social.
 Plus, the Mob Bar, which is just steps from The Mob Museum, serves up classic libations with a dose of entertainment in its 1920s supper club-style setting.

 The 30,000-square-foot casino floor at Downtown Grand features an industrial chic décor and cool brick façade.
 It houses more than 600 state-of-the-art slot machines and 30 table games.
 Gaming is also available on the rooftop at Picnic and outside the resort on the pedestrian-friendly street.